 The Arrow of Light award is the highest award a Cub Scout can earn.
-In addition, boys who have earned the Arrow of Light can join the Scouts BSA Troop even if they are only 10 years old.
-If he doesn’t earn the Arrow of Light, he cannot join the troop until he is 11.
+In addition, boys and girls who have earned the Arrow of Light can join the Scouts BSA Troop even if they are only 10 years old.
+If they don’t earn the Arrow of Light, they cannot join the troop until age 11.

-Working on this award is also important because it prepares your son to be a Boy Scout.
+Working on this award is also important because it prepares your son or daughter to be a member of the Scouts BSA troup.
 The Scouts BSA program is much different than the Cub Scout program.
-The experience your son gains while working on his Arrow of Light award will help him transition smoothly into the Scouts BSA Troop.
+The experience your child gains while working on the Arrow of Light award will help him or her transition smoothly into the Scouts BSA Troop.

 The Webelos Uniform

-Webelos can continue to wear the dark blue Cub Scout shirt or they can wear the tan Boy Scout shirt.
-There is no need to go out and purchase a tan shirt right away, but if your son is outgrowing his dark blue shirt, purchase the tan shirt as a replacement.
-Then he can continue to wear the tan shirt when he joins the Scouts BSA Troop.
+Webelos can continue to wear the dark blue Cub Scout shirt or they can wear the tan Scout shirt.
+There is no need to go out and purchase a tan shirt right away, but if your son or daughter is outgrowing their dark blue shirt, purchase the tan shirt as a replacement.
+Then they can continue to wear the tan shirt when they join the Scouts BSA Troop.